rakhimov/scram/doc/fta_preprocessing.rst

 to reduce the complexity and divide-and-conquer the problem.
-There are many proposed algorithms, and successful application of preprocessing techniques helps reduce substantially the complexity of analysis of large graphs.
+There are many proposed algorithms, and successful application of preprocessing techniques helps reduce substantially the complexity of analysis of large graphs in some cases.
-However, the ordering of preprocessing algorithms is not always clear due to their side-effects, and the performance gain is not guaranteed.
+However, the ordering of preprocessing algorithms is not always clear due to their side-effects, and the performance gain is not guaranteed (may even be negative).
 Some preprocessing techniques may only work for certain structures or particular setups in the graph.